GiuntaJC/Tactical-RPG/README.md

 It is my hope that with this (admittedly ambitious) project that I can bring my life-long dream of developing video games to reality, while simultaneously having a project I can present to potential employers to show that I am worth hiring.
 I believe that the end result will take years to accomplish, however I intend on sticking with it to the end.

+See the "Idea Whiteboard" folder for some of my ideas and plans so far

 ## Technologies Used or Planned (More will likely be added with time)
 - C#
 - .NET Core